 !~ | Does Not Contain |

-What Is the Not Equal To Google Sheets Comparison Operator?
+What Is the Google Sheets Not Equal To Comparison Operator?

-Not Equal To is an evaluation operator that compares the values in two cells to see if they are not equal to each other.
+The Google Sheets Not Equal To is an evaluation operator that compares the values in two cells to see if they are not equal to each other.
 This is very similar to comparing if two values are identical, but instead, it compares to see if the two values are not equal to each other.
-If the two values are not equal, the value returned is “TRUE.”
-The output of this operator is always either True or False.
-You can use this for either numerical data, formulas, or text data strings.

 Google Sheets Does Not Equal Syntax